outreachy/website/README.md

 ./manage.py shell
 ```

-You'll get a Python prompt that looks fairly similar to the standard Python shell, except that all the Django code you've written is available.
+You'll get a  prompt that looks fairly similar to the standard  shell, except that all the Django code you've written is available.
 It will look like this:

 ```
 $ ./manage.py shell
-Python 3.6.6 (default, Jun 27 2018, 14:44:17)
+ 3.6.6 (default, Jun 27 2018, 14:44:17)
 [GCC 8.1.0] on linux
 Type "help", "copyright", "credits" or "license" for more information.
 (InteractiveConsole)